Frequently Asked Questions

 HOW MANY SCHOLARSHIPS ARE GIVEN OUT EACH YEAR?

-There is usually at least one full scholarship awarded each year.
-Since its inception, the Deeley Foundation has awarded an average of two four-year scholarships per year.
-In some years a single scholarship was awarded, and in other years as many as four scholarships were awarded.
+Since its inception, the Deeley Foundation has awarded an average of three or four scholarships per year.
+In some years, a single scholarship was awarded, and in other years, more than four scholarships were awarded.
+With the addition of Kolbe Cathedral High School, we expect these numbers to double.

 return to questions